-In January 2011, six nations whose vessels were engaged in IUU fishing were identified in the Report to Congress.
-The United States successfully worked with these nations, each of which took the appropriate corrective actions and received positive certifications in the 2013 Report to Congress.
+In January 2013, ten nations whose vessels were engaged in IUU fishing were identified in the Report to Congress.
+The United States successfully worked with these nations, each of which took the appropriate corrective actions and received positive certifications in the 2015 Report to Congress for their IUU activities.

-In January 2013, NOAA identified 10 nations for IUU fishing or catch of protected species in 2012.
-The United States has begun consultations with the identified nations to encourage them to take action to address IUU fishing and bycatch by their fishermen.
-In January 2015, NOAA will issue new identifications as well as certification decisions for the nations identified in 2013.
+In February 2015, NOAA identified six nations for IUU fishing in 2013 and 2014.
+The United States has begun consultations with the identified nations to encourage them to take action to address IUU fishing by their fishermen.
+In January 2017, NOAA will issue new identifications as well as certification decisions for the nations identified in 2015.

 For more information on the international provisions of the MSRA and implementation of the Moratorium Protection Act, please contact Kristin Rusello (firstname.lastname@example.org).

 Shark/IUU Fishing Final Rule (2013) - Implements the international provisions of the Shark Conservation Act.
 This rule specifies procedures for identifying and certifying nations whose vessels target sharks on the high seas.
 It also amends the definition of IUU fishing to help ensure a comprehensive approach to addressing unsustainable fisheries activities of greatest concern to the United States.